 We've already investigated where to stay in Barbados and today we're looking at where to eat.
 From fine dining to street food, our most popular Caribbean destination is not short on options.

 For the ultimate in special occasion dining expect to pay around £100 per head excluding drinks, and be sure to make a reservation well in advance of your trip.
-Please note the Cliff is closed during September 2012.

 The Cliff, Derricks, St. James, Barbados BB24110